Abu Nu'aym al-Isfahani: Theology

 Imam Abu Nu'aym followed the Ash'ari doctrine as Ibn Asakir included him to be from the second generation of Imam Abu Hasan al-Ash'ari students and this is further confirmed by Ibn Al-Jawzi in his great compilation of history book entitled Al-Muntazam.
-This is further confirmed by Abu Nu'aym criticisms of Hanbalite literalism in respect to anthropomorphic expressions in the Quran and Hadith, the Hanbalite Ibn Manda was reported to have been involved in a vicious dispute with him.
+This is even further confirmed by Abu Nu'aym criticisms of Hanbalite literalism in respect to anthropomorphic expressions in the Quran and Hadith, the Hanbalite Ibn Manda was reported to have been involved in a vicious dispute with him.
 He denounced Abu Nu’aym's creed as unorthodox and banished him from the Jami' mosque of Isfahan, that was dominated by Ibn Manda's Hanbali faction.
+Abu Nu'aym would later retaliate by accusing Ibn Manda, the head of the local Hanbalite traditionists, of being confusing and mixing up hadiths in his old age.
 Abu Nu'aym is unlikely to have been well trained in Ash'ari kalam himself however, but he did approve of it, calling it, "the kalam in accordance with the doctrine of the ahl al-sunnah".

 Al-Dhahabi narrates the following incident that took place: "For there was too much hostile one choosing and enmity between the Ash'aris and Hanbalis, leading to disagreements.
 Hearing this man call people to Al-Asbahani, the hadith scholars surrounded him with their pen-knives, and he was almost killed.

 Al-Dhahabi comments above: "I say, that these are not hadith scholars, but ignorant transgressors (who cross the boundaries set by God) - may Allah keep their harm away!"

 The Lebanese Hadith scholar, Gibril Haddad records a historical account and calls it a miracle: "Imam Asbahani was bestowed a miracle upon him from Allah (God) when he was being banished from the main Mosque of Isfahan (Asbahan) by a group of people against him there.
 The same people were also unhappy with their ruler, Sultan Mahmud bin Subktukin's appointment of a certain man as a governor over them, and as a result these people ambushed him and killed the governor.
 Later, the Sultan pretended to solve the issue, had this group reunited in the main Mosque from which Imam Asbahani was banned.
 Then the Sultan had them all executed down to the last man.
 And so Imam Asbahani was saved by the harming of such opponents any longer, whilst those against him were punished by Allah, the Exalted."